Tim-Kirkwood/SyntenyQC/README.md

-# NOTE - this app has only been tested on the Windows OS
+# This app has been tested on Mac, Windows and Linux.

 # SyntenyQC
 ## Motivation: